 I tend to find that in terms of blush, lips and eyeshadow, I still prefer going with international brands – mostly because the shades that Japanese, Korean and Taiwanese cosmetics brands put out just doesn’t go well with tanned skin.
 Here’s what I use everyday – and all are currently available in Taiwan.
 Western brands found in the department stores in Taiwan are markedly more expensive than they would be in the US, but – ah, well.

-• NARS Multiple: The classic is Orgasm, my favorite is Portofino.
+• Blush: NARS Multiple: The classic is Orgasm, my favorite is Portofino.

-• Smith’s Rosebud Salve: One swipe, all you need.
+• Lips: Smith’s Rosebud Salve: One swipe, all you need.
+Get it at 86Shop.

-For skin-care brands commonly found in drugstores, I liked Dr. Naruko and KANEBO.
-Both are reasonably priced and are made for Asian skin – just be careful not to check if the lotion is whitening.
+For skin-care brands commonly found in drugstores, I liked Naruko (I feel that this might not be a good option for those with more sensitive skin), Dr. Wu and KANEBO.
+All are reasonably priced and are made for Asian skin – just be careful not to check if the lotion is WHITENING.
 Unless you’re into that.
-In the winter I take off my make-up with coconut oil (which you can find at Costco Taiwan, but in huge quantities) but in the summer it’s just too humid: I go with Biore make-up remover sheets.
+In the winter I take off my make-up with coconut oil (which you can find at Costco Taiwan, but in huge quantities) but when in the summer it’s just too humid, I go with Biore make-up remover sheets.

 Where to Shop for Cheap Cosmetics in Taiwan